 Technology has always been an integral part of how our generation communicates — from dial-up AOL profiles and instant messaging, to invented short-hand lingo and, well, Facebook.
 (Remember when Facebook was just for college students?
 Ah, simpler times.)
 We are the people who popularized and normalized this stuff, and now that we're (ahem) grown ups, that technological influence is following us right into the work force.

-We hear a lot about "the myth of having it all" — the struggle to thrive in your career, or even just make ends meet, and also be there for your family.
+We hear a lot about "the myth of having it all" — the struggle to thrive in your career, or just make ends meet, and also be there for your family.
 And although our lives might feel more hectic and complicated than in generations past, we also have new, budding, ever-expanding avenues for money.
 Again, circling back to technology.

 I made a full-fledged career out of something that didn't exist 10 years ago — or at least wasn't very lucrative: online media and blogging.
 Those of us in a creative and/or computer-driven industry have much more flexibility (quite literally) at our fingertips — but it goes beyond full-time careers.
 There's now more opportunities for stay-at-home parents to work from their house, if only for some extra spending cash.